leon-computer/repl.reloaded/README.md

 ## `clojure.tools.namespace.repl` gotcha

 Sometimes `clojure.tools.namespace.repl` finds too much code like generated ClojureScript source on the classpath.
-Use `clojure.tools.namespace.repl/set-refresh-dirs` to narrow down the source pathes you want reloaded.
+Use `clojure.tools.namespace.repl/set-refresh-dirs` to narrow down the source paths you want reloaded.

 ## Other features
 - You may explicitly use `start` and `stop` instead of `reset` but usually won't have to.